PuerkitoBio/goquery/README.md

 ## Installation

+Required Go version:

+* Starting with version `v1.10.0` of goquery, Go 1.23+ is required due to the use of function-based iterators.
-Please note that starting with version `v1.9.0` of goquery, Go 1.18+ is required due to the use of generics.
-For previous goquery versions, a Go version of 1.1+ was required because of the `net/html` dependency.
+* For `v1.9.0` of goquery, Go 1.18+ is required due to the use of generics.
+* For previous goquery versions, a Go version of 1.1+ was required because of the `net/html` dependency.

 Ongoing goquery development is tested on the latest 2 versions of Go.

     $ go get github.com/PuerkitoBio/goquery